 TG9 will default to the UK reflector 4400 after 15 minutes on inactivity.

-We recommend the use of TG 23560 (North East Link).
+We recommend the use of TG 23560 (North East Link) for local use.
 Talk Groups on Time Slot 1 must be programmed into your radio's code plug.
 All Talk Groups can be accessed through the repeater.
 Places of interest could include...

 TG 23560 Main Local Use, North East Link (**Recommended**)